Table of Contents

 Step 1: Preparation for Installing the Sink

 Before installing a sink, the first thing is to check your wall if it’s still in good shape.
-If your wall is scraped with pipes quickly, do some drywall replacement is immediately required.
-For most cases, all setting up procedures can be determined by the conditions of the wall.
+If your wall is scraped with pipes quickly, some drywall replacement is immediately required.
+In most cases, all setting up procedures can be determined by the conditions of the wall.
 Measure the size of your sink and determine its height (in most cases, a plumber usually requires about 30 inches from the floor for a certain sink, but this can differ due to the owner’s preference and the size of the sink).

 Put a mounting plate in a location where you want to install your sink and take a pencil to mark the wall on the holes on that mounting plate.
-Usually, most sinks come up with what we call a roughing sheet, which gives guidelines of water and waste lines, sometimes even wall peg height.
+Usually, most sinks come up with what we call a roughing sheet, which gives guidelines for water and waste lines, sometimes even wall peg height.
 Before purchasing the sink and faucet, it is the wisest way to check if the roughing sheet is available.
 You can also source this information online.
 Ensure that the main water supply is turned off, then open up a tap in another room to release pressure.

 If you do not have a mounting plate, you can use those holes that originated on your sink bowl as your model/template.
 During this step, a stud finder is used to find and mark the wall studs’ location.
-Despite having difficulties with the wall studs not line up to your sink’s mounting position, wood blocking is then installed in-between the wall studs.
+Despite having difficulties with the wall studs not line up to your sink’s mounting position, wood blocking is then installed in between the wall studs.

 Step 2: Drilling the Sink

-For this step, you take your drill, then carefully mount those marked holes for the anchor or bolts using instructions noted in step 1.
+For this step, you take your drill, then carefully mount those marked holes for the anchor or bolts using the instructions noted in step 1.